 We’re incorporating a new query governor to make sure the engine won’t use too many threads and overwhelm systems with few cores or a large number of concurrent operations in the same process.

-Better Scalability with Multiple Simultaneous Queries
+Better Throughput and Scalability with Multiple Simultaneous Queries

 We’ve changed the core implementation of VistaDB to significantly reduce the number of objects created (and destroyed) when doing large queries over a large number of rows.
 Previously, these ‘firehose’ queries tended to tax the .NET garbage collector, leading to performance falloff if two or more were run concurrently that effectively wiped out the advantage of running parallel queries.